refeco/refeco.github.io/_posts/2022-10-24-solidity-abi-encoder.markdown

 # Decoding

-For decoding the logic is the same as the encoding, the difference from the Encoder module is that for decoding you append only the type signatures to the module and pass the value to the decode function as the following example using the same call as the last encoding sample (without the function name):
+For decoding the logic is the same as the encoding, the difference from the Encoder module is that for decoding, you append only the type signatures to the module and pass the value to the decode function as the following example using the same call as the last encoding sample (without the function name):

 {% highlight perl %}
 my $decoded = $decoder->append(